robcarruthers/prologix_gpib/README.md

 ### Working with Controllers

 I'm not enamoured by this interface, I'd like a more ruby like way of finding and connecting controllers thats less clunky.
-It works for now, but may change as we refine the implementation.
+It works for now, but may change as we refine things.

 ```ruby
 irb(main):003:0> device = PrologixGpib::UsbController.new(controllers[:usb][0])